 Separate the class into small groups.
-Give each group a coloured felt pen and blank sheet of paper and ask them to draw what mental health looks like to them.
+Give each group a coloured felt pen and blank sheet of paper and ask one person from each group to draw what mental health looks like to them.
 After 30-60 seconds of drawing ask students to pass their paper to the person beside them, who will then build on the illustration.
-This continues until everyone in the group has drawn on the papers.
+This continues until everyone in the group has drawn on the paper.
 The last person to add to the drawing explains the finished work to the class.

-The drawings could be used to make one large class poster titled "What is Mental Health?"
+The drawings could be used to make one large class poster titled "What is Mental Health?".
 Subsequent activities can also add to this poster, which could become a graphic recording of the lesson discussions and activities.

-PLAY VIDEO 1: WHAT IS MENTAL HEALTH?
+PLAY VIDEO 1: What is Mental Health?